angular/angular/aio/content/guide/form-validation.md

 * The messages are static strings, hard-coded into the template.
 It's easier to maintain _dynamic_ messages in the component class.

-In this example, you can move the logic and the messages into the component with a few changes to the template and component.
+The second example moves the logic and the messages into the component class by making a few changes to the template and class.

 Here's the hero name again, excerpted from the revised template (template 2), next to the original version: